Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{Conventional Theory}

-Consider a single relativistic electron moving on a circular orbit and an observer.
-It is worth to underline the difference between the more general geometry which we use and the geometry used in most synchrotron radiation textbooks for the treatment of bending magnet radiation.
-In standard treatments of bending magnet radiation, the horizontal observation angle $\theta_x$ is always equal to zero.
-The reason for this is that most textbooks focus on the calculation of the intensity radiated by a single electron in the far zone, which involves the square modulus of the field amplitude, but do not analyze, for instance, situations like source imaging.
+Consider a single relativistic electron moving along a circular orbit and an observer.
+In conventional treatments, the horizontal observation angle $\theta_x$ is typically assumed to be zero.
+This simplification arises because most textbooks focus on calculating the intensity radiated by a single electron in the far field—specifically, the square modulus of the field amplitude—without addressing more complex scenarios such as source imaging.

-We can use Eq. (\ref{generalfin}) to calculate the far zone field of radiation from a relativistic electron moving along an arc of a circle.
-Assuming a geometry with a fixed $z$ we can write the transverse position of the electron as a function of the curvilinear abscissa $s$ as
+Equation (\ref{generalfin}) can be used to calculate the far-zone radiation field emitted by a relativistic electron moving along a circular arc.
+Assuming a geometry with a fixed $z$-coordinate, the transverse position of the electron can be expressed as a function of the curvilinear abscissa $s$ as follows:

 and

 where $R$ is the bending radius.

 Since the integral in Eq. (\ref{generalfin}) is performed along $z$ we should invert $z(s)$ in Eq. (\ref{zmot}) and find the explicit dependence $s(z)$: